Skip to content

 What happened with Salem's water in 2018?

-According to OHA, cyanotoxins from a harmful algal bloom in Detroit Lake, Salem's primary reservoir, led to a do-not-drink advisory in May 2018; the state later required susceptible surface-water systems to routinely test for cyanotoxins.
+A harmful algal bloom in Detroit Lake, Salem's primary reservoir, released cyanotoxins, and OHA's account is that this led to a do-not-drink advisory in May 2018.
+The useful takeaway: the state responded by requiring susceptible surface-water systems to routinely test for cyanotoxins, so the monitoring that catches this is now built in.

 Is there PFAS in Portland's water?

-According to the City of Portland's drinking water quality reporting, PFAS have not been detected in either of Portland's water sources, though OHA tracks PFAS as an emerging concern statewide.
+Good news if you're in Portland: the city's drinking water quality reporting says PFAS have not been detected in either of its water sources.
+OHA still tracks PFAS as an emerging concern across the state, so this is a local clean bill rather than a statewide guarantee.

 Sources